-Limit-setting is important but should be couched in language that supports dependency and autonomy, instead of threatening the patient with abandonment.
-For example, the rationale for each of the written patient commitments should be carefully explained as the minimum necessary for the treatment to be effective in helping the patient attain his/her own treatment goals, rather than rules intended to find ways to kick the patient out of treatment, but (see chapter on Establishing the Frame).
+Limit-setting is important, but should be couched in language that supports dependency and autonomy, instead of threatening the patient with abandonment.
+For example, the rationale for each of the written patient expectations should be carefully explained as necessary for the therapist to be helpful, rather than intended to find ways to kick the patient out of treatment, but (see chapter on Establishing the Frame).